📄 Inventory List

 • Kenya MH/ML Grade (Mbuni)

-At the lowest end are Mbuni beans that fell off the plant before harvesting.
+At the lowest end are Mbuni beans that fell off the plant before they were harvested.
 They have a distinctly tangy, harsh taste processed by the dry or natural method.
-MH ( Heavy Mbuni) tends to have a higher density and may qualify as a specialty coffee if well sorted.
+MH (Heavy Mbuni) tends to have a higher density and may qualify as a specialty coffee if well-sorted.

 • Kenya NH/NL Grade (Natural Process)